DamBasement/BruttoForte/README.md

 # BruttoForte

-“There are two kinds of servers: those already hacked and those still leaking X-Powered-By.”
+> There are two kinds of servers: those already hacked and those still leaking X-Powered-By.
-— some jaded pentester

 # 🕵️‍♂️ CheckerBruttoForte
 _A tiny banner-grabber that digs through **X-Powered-By** and **Server** headers to spot “vintage” web stacks (aka low-hanging fruit)._